lucidrains/recurrent-memory-transformer-pytorch/README.md

 ## Todo

-- [ ] add a wrapper that does simple memory checkpointing for starters
+- [ ] add the memory replay backprop technique from memformer paper
 - [ ] add an axial attention down the past memories axis as an option
-- [ ] add the memory replay backprop technique from memformer paper
 - [ ] for autoregressive, run experiments between future memories being causal masked or not
 - [x] relative positional encoding